wk275/MidiRouter/README.md

 <br>Use the log window to diagnose issues and monitor system activity.
 ---
 12. Troubleshooting
-<br>Device Not Detected: Use "Refresh MIDI State" to rescan for devices.
+<br>Device Not Detected (device grayed out): Attach your device and use "Refresh MIDI State" to rescan devices.
 <br>Connection or Rule Issues: Check the log window for error messages and details.
 <br>Performance: If the application becomes slow or unresponsive, disable logging.
 You are probably logging a lot of midi messages.
 ---
 14. Support
-For further assistance, consult the official documentation or log an issue on git hub
+For further assistance, consult the official documentation or log an issue on git hub.
 ---

 ## Installation